angles-n-daemons/scrutinize/README.md

 1. Running the service
 2. Installing the client
-3. Adding a metric to your project
+3. Adding metrics to your project
-  - Creating the metric using the dashboard
-  - Using the client to record values
 4. Setting up your first experiment
-  - Creating the experiment using the dashboard
-  - Using the client to partition user behavior
 5. Reviewing the results of your experiment

 ### Requirements